Five of Wands

 Final Words

-The Five of Wands represents arguments, disagreement and resentment.
-More subtly, the card seems to illustrate a fight of some kind, but it soon becomes apparent none of the participants are fighting each other.
-Solving arguments usually means first winning the battles going on within your head!
+The Five of Wands represents arguments, disagreement, and resentment.
+More subtly, while the card illustrates a fight, it soon becomes apparent none of the participants are actually engaging each other.